4d/docs/docs/REST/ClassFunctions.md

 You can send parameters to functions defined in ORDA user classes.
-On the server side, they will be received in the class functions in regular $1, $2, etc. parameters.
+On the server side, they will be received in the [declared parameters](../Concepts/parameters.md#declaring-parameters) of the class functions.

 The following rules apply: